JMMP-Group/CO_coordination/meetings/minutes_9Dec2024.md

 ## AOB

+Ana mentioned the NEMO hackathon which will be held at the Met Office in June 2025 which Catherine Guiavarc'h is helping to organise.
+She encouraged people working on CO aspects to attend.

 Susan asked for clarification/recommendations about the equation of state (EOS-80 or TEOS-10) to use in AMM15 and AMM7.
+Matt and Jeff agreed that CO9 uses TEOS-10.
+Some experiments using the same system were run with EOS-80 at NOC due to different boundary conditions being available, but the version to be used at the Met Office is with TEOS-10.
+New action: Matt and Jeff to clarify in any CO9 documentation and Github issues that TEOS-10 will be used.
+There will be work next FY to implement CO9-AMM7 in the Met Office rose suites, including the DA and the BGC.

-## New actions:
+## Open and new actions:

-6.1 Talk to Jon Tinker to draft a work plan to address this issue.
+- 6.1.
+Jon to update this group on the current status of the bottom temperature issue.
+- 6.2 Ana, Segolene and Jon to propose a way forward to address the issue with the waves and wetting-and-drying now that Juan has less time to devote to it.
 Oliver to try to help with this in coupled mode as a way to learn how to run experiments.
 Julia (NOC) could also offer some support.
-6.2 Ana to check if, at NEMOv5, BGC can run with a different time-step (from physics) and if there are any restrictions on time-stepping scheme: MLF or RK3?
+- 6.3 Ana to check if, at NEMOv5, BGC can run with a different time-step (from physics) and if there are any restrictions on time-stepping scheme: MLF or RK3.
-6.3 Matt and Jeff to check the documentation for the equation of state in CO9.
-CO9 uses TEOS-10.
-Jeff: confusion may arise because in some trials (depending on BCs) EOS-80 was used.
-Matt to check that the issue around the equation of state can be closed.
-CO9-AMM7 implementation will be organised at some point next FY.
+- 6.4 Matt and Jeff to clarify in any CO9 documentation and Github issues that TEOS-10 will be used.